 Based in Brooklyn, NY, Sam Feder is a multidisciplinary artist exploring interpersonal power dynamics and the politics of media-driven identity.
-Their directorial debut (Sam identifies as trans and uses gender neutral pronouns), the award winning feature film, "Boy I Am", is cited as one of the 10-Must See Gender Documentaries in Curve Magazine.
-Samís third feature film, "Kate Bornstein Is a Queer & Pleasant Danger" had its world premier in London March 2014.
+Their directorial debut (Sam identifies as trans and uses gender neutral pronouns), the award winning feature film, BOY AM I, was cited as one of the '10-Must See Gender Documentaries' in Curve Magazine.
+Sam's third feature film, KATE BORNSTEIN IS A QUEER & PLEASANT DANGER had its world premiere in March 2014.

 Boy I Am